barefootfunk/holyspacebaby/src/visions/business-cat.md

 ---
-title: Business Cat
+title: Depression
-featuredimage: /img/business-cat.webp
+featuredimage: /img/depression.webp
-heartChoice: Quit Job
+heartChoice: Share tea
-chaosChoice: Work Harder
+chaosChoice: Back to the dark!
 ---
-Business cat is the best in the business.
-Deal after deal.
-But is this all there is?
+Hello.
+I am your flaws.
+You cannot grab me, I am ever-changing and I will always be here.